Private John Thomas Sanders

 FAMILY LIFE

 John Thomas Sanders was born in 1890 in Wallsend, son of Thomas & Grace Ann Sanders.
-He was one of 6 children.
+According to NSWBDM he was one of 6 children.

 His medical showed he was 25 years 4 months old, 5ft 4 inches tall (1.62m), weighed 124 lbs (56kgs), with a fair complexion, hazel eyes & fair hair.
 His eyesight was good.
 John was Methodist and had a scar on the outside of his left leg.

-He was enlisted as a private into the 31st Infantry Battalion – B Company with service No 451
+The commanding officer certifies that this attestation of the abovenamed person is correct, and that the required forms have been complied with.
+He then states “I accordingly approve, and appoint him as a private into the 31st Infantry Battalion – B Company with service No 451

 TRAINING AT RIIFLE RANGE CAMP, ENOGGERA